smzerehpoush/CodeConventions/docs/README.md

 The server is not ready to handle the request.
 Common causes are a server that is down for maintenance or that is overloaded.
 Note that together with this response, a user-friendly page explaining the problem should be sent.
 This responses should be used for temporary conditions and the Retry-After: HTTP header should, if possible, contain the estimated time before the recovery of the service.
 The webmaster must also take care about the caching-related headers that are sent along with this response, as these temporary condition responses should usually not be cached.
 #### 504 Gateway Timeout
 This error response is given when the server is acting as a gateway and cannot get a response in time.

+### Best Practices

+1. Use nouns but no verbs
+For an easy understanding use this structure for every resource